markferdo/Pill_Dispenser/README.md

 # Pill_Dispenser
-IoT-based project(2nd year)
+### Automated system that calibrates and dispenses pills in certain intervals
-## Automated system that calibrates and dispenses pills in certain intervals
+## Hardware used